 Quiet house in the country

-My home is the end one of 4 houses set in a 2,500sm garden with beautiful mountain views.
-It is in a village named Kuzdere, which is only 6km from the Mediterranean resort town of Kemer.
+The house is in a village named Kuzdere, which is only 9km from the Mediterranean resort town of Kemer.
 Apart from the calling from the nearby mosques, (which one soon gets used to) it is a very quite and relaxing house.
-My neighbours include a Turkish family next door, a German couple have recently moved permanently into the house next to them with another German couple renting the opposite end house from its Turkish owner.
-The area surrounding the house is ideal for walking and very green with many fruit trees growing all around.
+The area surrounding the house is ideal for walking, hiking and mountain bike riding.
+It is very green with many fruit trees growing all around.
 In the season you can pick oranges from the bedrooms & patio.
 This general area of the Mediterranean is known as the Monte Carlo of Turkey.
 It is very green with pine forests covering large areas, from the sea to high up in the mountains.
-Although this is a Moslem country there are no restrictions on drink or dress code.
+Although this is a Muslim country there are no restrictions on drink or dress code.
 This is a very liberal, peaceful and safe area to walk around..

 Kemer itself is not a very large town, having a fixed population of approx 12,000, during the summer months however it is very busy and full of holidaymakers.
-In Kemer and the surrounding villages there are very few foreigners who live here permently.
+In Kemer and the surrounding villages there are very few foreigners who live here permanently.
 There are however, many holiday homes in the area that are mainly owned by Norwegian, English & German nationals.
 For shopping the best buys in town are high quality leather, and gold & silver jewelry, but as in most places in Turkey one has to barter to get a good price.
 There are plenty of restaurants to choose from offering a large variety of European, as well as traditional Turkish dishes.
 Apart from a number of bars that usually have live music, there are a couple of very good discos.
 There is an excellent marina situated at the bottom of town, which is always very busy both in & out of season.
 Each year around the month of May, the town of Kemer hosts a yacht rally that attracts a large number of participants from various countries.
-Kemer also hosts one of the stages of the World Rally Car Championships.
-For F1 fans a stage of the world championship is currently held in Istanbul.
-Kemer also hosts an off shore Power boat race each year.

 The house is surrounded by trees and very quite although there is a mosque nearby.
 In late December /January you can pick oranges and lemons from the trees in the garden.
 In the rear garden that is mostly paved is a small fishpond, which I would appreciate renters feeding the fish.
 There are 4 houses out of which two are rented on long lease to two German family's.
 One couple has been living here for the past 5 years, they are my friends and hold the key to my house.